ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

     repository
   - [ ] The artifact's GitHub repository contains documentation on how to install and use it
-  - [ ] It is possible for a computer scientist who is not the creator of the GitHub repository to install and use the computational artifact
+  - [ ] It is possible for an individual who is not the creator of the GitHub repository to install and use the computational artifact
   - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub Actions)
   - [ ] The GitHub repository features deliverables that have a clear connection to the research project
+  - [ ] The GitHub repository gives clear evidence of project feasibility
   - [ ] The GitHub repository contains evidence of regular commits through the spring semester